 ARC staff named in ANCP prosecution

 The NSW Office of Fair Trading started a lawsuit against Australian National Car Parks in 2013.
 Australian Recoveries and Collections are the debt collection arm of Australian National Car Parks and the lawsuit by Fair Trading alleged that ARC employees had engaged in unlawful harassment of drivers.
-Vehicle owner's, following the instructions on my website, had complained in large numbers to the NSW Office of Fair Trading that they have been unlawfully harassed by people collecting debts for Australian National Car Parks.
+Vehicle owner's had complained in large numbers to the NSW Office of Fair Trading that they have been harrassed by people collecting debts for Australian National Car Parks.
 Fair Trading had so many complaints, they launched a lawsuit in Parramatta local court on criminal charges of harassment.
 One of the people mentioned in the law suite was Australian Recoveries Collections staff member Hamish Smith.
 Note: Fair Trading are not taking court action against ARC itself, but Fair Trading had made allegations that employees of ARC had engaged in illegal harassment.
 The lawsuit between the parties was eventually settled out of court.

 Australian Recoveries and Collections letters of demand